Amazon Business Model: How Amazon Generates Revenue

 Key Elements of Model

 • Consumers – Amazon has great customer service and makes sure that they serve their consumers through their online websites.
-The company focuses on selection, convenience and price.
-The Amazon website is designed in such a way that customers can browse through dozens of product categories and access them conveniently on various different gadgets.
+The company focuses on selection, convenience, and price.
+The Amazon website is designed in such a way that customers can browse through dozens of product categories and access them conveniently on various gadgets.
 The company strives to offer its customers the lowest prices through everyday product pricing and shipping offers.

 • Content creators – Amazon also helps authors and independent publishers with Kindle Direct Publishing, an online service that allows independent authors and publishers to choose a 70% royalty option and make their books available in the Kindle Store.
 They also offer programs that will allow musicians, filmmakers, app developers, and authors to publish and sell their content.

-The Revenue Model of Amazon
+Amazon Revenue Model

 Thus, Amazon's online stores are the foundation for other businesses that make the overall company more profitable in the long run.
 An important day for online sales is Prime Day, which has turned into a major shopping event comparable to Black Friday and Cyber Monday.